messi-yang/ggol/README.md

 Iterate generation to get next generation.

+### SetAreaIterator

+Tell us how you want to iterate your areas.

 ### SetArea

-Set value of the area at the coordinate.
+Set status of the area at the given coordinate.

 ### GetSize